-Superstitions are so common that they have almost become a second nature.
+Superstitions are so common that they have almost become second nature.
 They are usually passed down through generations and your belief in certain superstitions may be different to someone else, depending on what you were taught by your family.
-I know my mum always used to say ‘Don’t put your new shoes on the table it’s bad luck!’.
+I know my mum always used to say ‘Don’t put your new shoes on the table it’s bad luck!’ (she still does).
 When you see a ladder do you walk around it or walk under it?
 Why do you say bless you when someone sneezes?
-What about knocking on the table when using the phrase ‘knock on wood’.
-These and many other little quirks are ancient old superstitions.
+What about knocking on the table when using the phrase "knock on wood".
+These and many other little quirks stem from ancient old superstitions.
 But where exactly do they come from?
 Will I really have 7 years of bad luck if I break a mirror?
 Here are the origins of some of the most popular superstitions.

 A superstition by definition is a widely held but irrational belief in supernatural influences, especially as leading to good or bad luck, or a practice based on such a belief.

+It's one of the spookiest days of the year!
+Many also believe it is a day filled with bad luck, all because of the date!
 This superstition could in fact stem back to the middle ages and pertain to the above image in the Last Supper.
 There were 13 people present in the Upper room on the 13th of Nisan Maundy Thursday, the night before Jesus's death on Good Friday.
-While this is one of the theories, it is widely believed that the superstition stems from King Philip IV of France.
+While this is one of the theories, it is widely believed that superstition really stems from King Philip IV of France.

 In 1307, on Friday, October 13th, Philip IV, King Philip IV of France ordered the arrest of the Grand Master of the Knights Templar as well as other members of the templars.
 They were later tortured and executed, but there is no reference suggesting that this event has anything to do with how ill-fated Friday the 13th is considered.

-A fear of the number 13 is not great on Friday the 13th.
+A fear of the number 13 is not a great thing to have on Friday the 13th.
 In fact, a fear of Friday the 13th itself is referred to as paraskevidekatriaphobia.
 Not to be confused with Triskaidekaphobia which is a fear of the number 13 itself.
 The first known reference of the Friday the 13th Superstition appeared in a biography of composer Gioachino Rossini which was published in 1869.
-He considered 13 an unlucky number and Friday an unlucky day.
-Eventually he died on 13th November 1868 which as you probably guessed it, was a Friday!
+He considered 13 an unlucky number and Friday to be an unlucky day.
+Eventually, he died on 13th November 1868 which as you probably guessed it, was on a Friday!

 It is something that has become more popular with 20th century pop culture starting Thomas W. Lawson's popular novel Friday, the Thirteenth published in 1907.